Health & Allergy Concerns

 If you would like to enroll a child who needs special assistance, Kid’s Quest asks that you accompany your child during your first visit and fill out the intake form to provide Kid’s Quest with essential information to understand and assist your child.

-If you have a child with a custody concern, communicate this on your Enrollment Form and remind leaders weekly at the classroom door.
+If you have a child with a custody concern, communicate this with us by email at firstname.lastname@example.org and remind leaders weekly at the classroom door.

 To keep a healthy environment for all children, please keep children home if they have any of the following symptoms: